ethericlabs/ethericlabs.github.io/amazon-web-services/bedrock/getting-started.md

 - Add item: Paste your public key

 ### Advanced

 No changes needed

-Finally, click 'Create'

-Copy the external IP address when it's available
+Finally, click 'Create' and copy the external IP address when it's available

 ## 2.3 Connect to the development machine